sakshambakshi/js-topic/readme.md

 ### AbortController
 [Docs](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/signal)

-The AbortController is a really helpful if you want to cancel WEB API network call and its really helpful to manage un-nessary calling going out and manage wrong cb running and unnesscary load on the server  .
+The AbortController is a really helpful if you want to cancel WEB API network call and anything async (like **event handler** and **websocket**) and its really helpful to manage un-nessary calling going out and manage wrong cb running and unnesscary load on the server  .

+AbortController Comes it with its event as well

+We can event listen on signal that whether the particaly **Controller** is aborted or not so for example when some contoller is aborted you wnat to some request to a server or log or perform anyother action this is the place and we can also use this to abort anything that does take signal example websocket

 ---
 #### Network Call AbortController